collectivecrafting/essentials-bootyfication/README.md

 # essentials-bootyfication

-Make the ever-so-popular essentials plugin ever-so-unpopular with ever-so-custom messages.
+**Make the ever-so-popular essentials plugin ever-so-unpopular with ever-so-custom messages.**
----

 Drop this into your essentials/ dir.